NemKasza/Phishing-email-analysis/reports/report_on_sample1.md

 **Finding:**

-> The URL and the attacker is using a trusted cloud storage service (storage.googleapis.com) to host a malicious site or files.\
+> The attacker is using a trusted cloud storage service (storage.googleapis.com) to host a malicious site or files.\
 > By hosting an innocent-looking HTML container on a trusted domain, threat actors bypass automated security filters that check links before a user clicks them.
 Once clicked. the hidden JavaScript executes to push the user toward a malicious destination.

 **IOC:**